For decades, Batting Average has been hailed as the king of the stats for sportswriters and fans alike. That stops now!

 Doesn’t that say something about the way we value BA?

-This isn’t the first time in history that an award such as MVP has been decided by BA.
+This isn’t the first time in history that an award such as MVP has been decided by batting average.
 It won’t be the last time either, but I hope that moving forward, if you’re a fan of baseball, you start the process of killing batting average.
 Remove it from your life.

 I promise you won’t miss it.